-This condition occurs when there is degeneration in the hip causing damage to the joint surface (figures 1 and 2).
+Hip arthritis in young patients occurs when there is degeneration in the hip causing damage to the joint surface (figures 1 and 2).
 There are numerous different causes but the most common is osteoarthritis.
 However, it can occur earlier due to abnormalities within the hip.
-This may be due to a previous injury, childhood hip disease, femero-acetabular impingement (A misshapen hip that catches and causes damage to the hip joint) or problems with the blood supply to the hip.
+This may be due to a previous injury, childhood hip disease, femero-acetabular impingement (A misshapen hip that catches and causes damage to the hip joint), or problems with the blood supply to the hip.

 How does it present?

 Commonly, this causes groin pain, often going down the thigh to the knee.
 The hip is stiff, and the patient walks with a limp.
 As arthritis becomes more widespread and severe, the pain becomes more constant, it may occur at night and be associated with increased stiffness, decreased mobility, and ability to exercise.

 What investigations do you need?

 X-rays of the hip to confirm the diagnosis are taken as standard.
 More complex scans such as CT or Magnetic Resonance may be needed to pin down the diagnosis and help surgical planning.

 To begin with, simple measures are tried such as painkillers, weight loss, and activity modification.
 Alternatively, some people have suggested the use of cbd isolate cream.
 Moreover, Oral supplements such as glucosamine and chondroitin may benefit some patients, especially with early arthritis.
 Injections such as steroid, hyaluronic acid or PRP may be used to either confirm the source of the pain (e.g. if the patient also has back pain) or in those patients who are not ready for a joint replacement.